-VENICE…Everyone must visit Venice Italy in their lifetime, while exploring the Italian coast or before embarking on an Adriatic cruise.
-This amazing aqueduct city has inspired artists, architects, and musicians for centuries.
+enice…You must visit Venice Italy in your lifetime, while exploring the Italian coast or before embarking on an Adriatic cruise.
+This amazing aqueduct city has inspired artists, architects, musicians and lovers for centuries.

 TRAVEL TIPS TO VENICE ITALY…

-A boat ride in a Vaporetta up Venice’s Grand Canal is a grand entry.
-You quickly recognize the magnificent buildings – more like boat houses – seem suspended on the sea, no green lawn or grass land.
-The entire island is constructed on wooden piles, still original, after centuries of sea exposure.
-The grand brick palaces and heavy stone church foundations rest on pilings, supported only by sand and mud and clay.
-Amazing that the wood has not decayed and the entire Venice collapsed, but the piles were made from alder tree trunks and the sea has preserved them.
-Efforts to preserve Venice’s engineered piles, and to clean up the water are apparent.
-Venice does still flood, as evidenced by the rain boots sold in shops and the watermarks throughout the city.
+A boat ride in a Vaporetto up Venice’s Grand Canal is a grand entry.
+Magnificent stone buildings emerge from the water, seemingly suspended on the sea, no green lawn or land.
+The entire island is constructed on wooden piles, still original, after centuries of salty sea exposure, and decades of scientific predictions that Venice will sink.
+The grand brick palaces and heavy stone church foundations are supported only by wood pylons, sand, mud and clay.
+Amazing that the alder wood has not decayed and that Venice hasn’t collapsed, but these tree trunks are actually preserved by the sea salt, even when Venice floods in winter months, as evidenced by the rain boots sold in shops and high watermarks throughout the city.

-Strolling Venice’s complicated canal streets, it’s okay to get lost – its expected and recommended.
-The beauty of Venice is best enjoyed by flowing with the stone walkways along the water, discovering quiet cafes and the grand squares, enjoying Italian cappuccino at a café on a canalway, admiring Venetian masks, gold and handmade lace in boutiques.
+Stroll Venice’s complicated canal streets, and get lost – its expected and recommended.
+The beauty of Venice is best enjoyed by flowing with the stone walkways along the water, discovering classic cafes and the grand Piazza squares, enjoying Italian cappuccino overlooking a canalway, admiring Venetian masks, jewelry, glasswork and handmade lace in the myriad of boutiques..

-For the best view, The Campanile…take the early morning elevator ride to the top of The Campanile, this is St Mark’s Square bell-tower, by St Mark’s church (not for those who fear heights however).
+For the best view, The Campanile…Climb the Campanile early morning, up the elevator to the top of St Mark’s Square bell tower for amazing views of the city and out to sea (not for those who fear heights however).